pagkly/Zed/Investopedia3/Cash Value Life Insurance.md

 ## How Cash Value Life Insurance Works

 Cash value insurance is permanent life insurance because it provides coverage for the policyholder’s life.
-Traditionally, cash value life insurance has higher premiums than [term life insurance](https://www.investopedia.com/terms/t/termlife.asp) because of the cash value element.
+Traditionally, cash value life insurance has higher premiums than [[term life insurance]](https://www.investopedia.com/terms/t/termlife.asp) because of the cash value element.
 Most cash value life insurance policies require a fixed-level premium payment, of which a portion is allocated to the cost of insurance and the remaining deposited into a cash value account.2

 The cash value of life insurance earns a modest rate of interest, with taxes deferred on the accumulated earnings.
-Thus, [the cash value of life insurance will increase over time](https://www.investopedia.com/articles/personal-finance/082114/how-cash-value-builds-life-insurance-policy.asp).
+Thus, [[the cash value of life insurance will increase over time]](https://www.investopedia.com/articles/personal-finance/082114/how-cash-value-builds-life-insurance-policy.asp).
 As the life insurance cash value increases, the insurance company’s risk decreases, because the accumulated cash value offsets part of the insurer’s liability.

 ## Example of Cash Value Life Insurance